yasammez/nachricht/README.md

 getting index zero, the second key index one, and so on.
 When a key is repeated, for instance when serializing another struct of the same type, a reference can be used instead of a repetition of the key.
 Depending on the number of keys (and thus the size of the symbol table) and  their values, this can save a lot of bytes on wire.
-Furthermore, since there can be repeated strings in value position as well (think of enum variants), a code `Symbol` exists, which has exactly the same semantics as `String` but also introduces its value into the symbol table.
+Furthermore, since there can be repeated strings in value position as well (think of enum variants or erlang atoms), a code `Symbol` exists, which has exactly the same semantics as `String` but also introduces its value into the symbol table.
 Because the distinction between keys and values is important, a decoder needs to track if an encountered value is a key or a symbol in its symbol table for correct deserialization.

 ## Prior Art and when to use it

 ### Binary
 * **msgpack**: when you need something like nachricht that is mature and battle-tested
-* **CBOR**: when you need something that is an IETF standard
+* **CBOR**: when you need support for streaming or something that is an IETF standard
+* **RION**: when you encode mainly CSV data
 * **bincode**: when message size and schema evolution are non-factors and simplicity and speed reign supreme
+* **ion**: when you work at amazon
 * **flatbuffers**: when you have very large messages that get written seldom and read often but only partially
 * **capnp**: when you would use flatbuffers but also need a mighty capability-based RPC framework
 * **protobuf**: never